 Macon County, Illinois

 Founded in 1823 and located in the heartland of Illinois, Decatur is the county seat of Macon County.
 In the 20th Century it was known as an industrial and agricultural manufacturing hub, with top employers including Caterpillar Inc. and Archer Daniels Midland.
 Its population peaked at over 94,000 residents in 1980.
 By the 2000s, however, that industry declined and the population fell to just under 75,000 in 2013.
 Author Troy Taylor has spent more than a decade documenting and offering tours of Decatur’s haunted places.
-High on the list are the Avon and Lincoln theaters, Millikin University, and Greenwood Cemetery.
-After the Avon Theater reopened in the 1990s, staff began to experience strange events that included hearing laughter, footsteps, and applause after hours.
+High on the list are the Avon and Lincoln theatres, Millikin University, and Greenwood Cemetery.
+After the Avon Theatre reopened in the 1990s, staff began to experience strange events that included hearing laughter, footsteps, and applause after hours.
 They have also seen the apparition of Gus Constan, who owned the Avon during the 1960s.
 At Greenwood Cemetery, visitors have caught a glimpse of spook lights, phantom funerals, and the “Greenwood Ghost Bride.”

 7. St. Charles